 Despite the fact that employment prospects for graduates have improved, there's still no guarantee you'll find a job, let alone a job you want.
-Statistics released by the Higher Education Careers Service show that 7.3% of recent graduates were unemployed.
+Statistics released by the Higher Education Careers Service show that 6.3% of recent graduates were unemployed after they graduated in 2015.
 Starting your own business could be the best way to avoid unemployment.

 There are no guarantees, and you might earn less – or little or nothing – by working for yourself.
 However, running your own business could provide you with more income.
 So what are you likely to earn working for someone else?
-Average salaries of recent graduates in 2014 was between £18,615 and £22,785 depending on the sector.
+The average starting salary of recent graduates (2015) was £28,000 according to the Association of Graduate Recruiters.

 Many young entrepreneurs now enjoy celebrity status.
 One example is Richard Reed, who co-founded Innocent Drinks in 1999 with fellow Cambridge University graduates Adam Balon and Jon Wright.
 Reed studied Geography at St John's College and then worked in advertising for four years.
 The three friends started off selling wholesome smoothies from a stall at a London music festival in 1998.
-Now partly owned by Coca Cola, Innocent sells more than two million smoothies a week, has some 250 employees and turns over £100m-plus a year.
+Now owned by Coca Cola, Innocent sells more than two million smoothies a week, has some 250 employees and has a forecast turnover of £250m in 2015.
 Reed is a regular on business TV programmes and is one of the UK's best-known business people.

 Don't fancy early mornings?
 Want to pick which days you work?
 Much will depend on the type of business you start, but working for yourself could grant you much more flexibility to live life your way (including possibly starting your working day a bit later!).
 That flexibility is unlikely to exist working full-time for someone else.
 Running your own business might even enable you to work from home or another location of your choice.